reymon359/book-sentences/books/the-shadow-of-the-wind/README.md

 <h3 align="center">Carlos Ruiz Zafón - 2001</h3>

-**_I read this book in Spanish, so the original phrases are written in Spanish.
-I have added the original English translation of each below_**
+**_I read this book in Spanish, so the sentences are written in Spanish.
+I have added the original English translation of each below._**

 Spanish: Un secreto vale lo que aquellos de quienes tenemos que guardarlo.